fres-news[.]com redirect removal instructions

-Unwanted apps are innumerous, though most share certain similarities.
+There are countless unwanted apps online, and most share certain similarities.
 PUAs released by the same developers tend to be identical.
-These applications typically look legitimate and offer various "advantageous" and "handy" features.
-Despite how useful they look, the only purpose of PUAs is to generate revenue for their designers.
-Therefore, in most cases all features they boast are nonoperational and consequently useless.
-To emphasize, PUAs cause redirects to hazardous webpages, deliver intrusive ad campaigns, hijack browsers and track sensitive data.
+These applications often seem legitimate and offer various "useful" features.
+In fact, the only purpose of PUAs is to generate revenue for the designers.
+In most cases, the features they boast are nonoperational and consequently useless.
+PUAs cause redirects to rogue web pages, deliver intrusive ad campaigns, hijack browsers, and track sensitive data.

 How did adware install on my computer?

-Invasive advertisements, when clicked, can executing scripts to download/install PUAs, without user permission.
-Undesirable applications also invade devices via download/installation setups of other programs.
+When clicked, intrusive advertisements often execute scripts to download/install PUAs without users' permission.
+PUAs also infiltrate devices via the download/installation set-ups of other programs.
 The method of pre-packing regular software with unwanted/malicious content is called "bundling".
-By rushing through said setups and processes (e.g. ignoring terms, skipping steps and sections, using pre-set options, etc.), users endanger their systems with potential invasions and/or infections.
-Select PUAs also have "official" websites, where they are often endorsed as "free" software.
+By rushing through set-ups and processes (ignoring terms, skipping steps and sections, using pre-set options, etc.), many users endanger their systems with potential infiltration and/or infections.
+Certain PUAs also have "official" websites, on which they are often endorsed as "free" software.

-It is highly recommended to use only trustworthy and verified channels for downloading.
-For example, Peer-to-Peer sharing networks, unofficial or free file-hosting websites and third party downloaders - are deemed to be untrustworthy, therefore more likely to offer unwanted/malicious software or content bundled with such.
-Download and installation processes should be approached with care.
-That includes, reading terms, exploring possible options, using "Custom/Advanced" settings and declining to download/install additional apps, features, tools and etc. It should be known, that intrusive advertisements usually look legitimate, therefore are easy to click on by mistake.
-However, they redirect to unreliable webpages (e.g. gambling, pornography, adult-dating and similar).
-Should users encounter such ads/redirects, they are strongly advised to check their systems and immediately remove all suspicious applications and browser extensions/plug-ins found.
+You are strongly advised to use only trustworthy and verified channels for downloading.
+Note that peer-to-Peer sharing networks, unofficial or free file-hosting websites and third party downloaders are untrustworthy and more likely to offer unwanted/malicious software or bundled content.
+Download and installation processes should be approached with caution.
+Ensure that you read the terms, explore possible options, use "Custom/Advanced" settings, and decline offers to download/install additional apps, features, tools, etc. Intrusive advertisements usually seem legitimate and are easy to click by mistake, however, they can redirect to dubious web pages (e.g. gambling, pornography, adult-dating, and similar).
+If you encounter these ads/redirects, check your system and immediately remove any suspicious applications and browser extensions/plug-ins.
 If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.